tapetenkleister/F-E_Projekt_Montage/README.md

   https://de.ids-imaging.com/files/downloads/ids-software-suite/readme/readme-ids-software-suite-linux-4.96.1_EN.html

-3. Scroll to Section "Using the TAR archive" and proceede the steps.
+3. Scroll to Section "Using the "run" script" and proceede the steps.
    You probably need to start the ueyesetup as sudo.
+Make sure, that all dependencies on the manual in Step 2 are fullfilled.
+   Check vie "dpkg --list" if you have the packages "ueye-api" and "ueye-common" installed.

 4. pip install pyueye

-5. Test the camera e.g. with the example script "SimpleLive_PyuEye_OpenCV.py"
+5. Test the camera with the now installe IDS Cameramanager or e.g. with the example script "SimpleLive_PyuEye_OpenCV.py"